 What, When and How MHFA

-I first came across mental health first aid a couple of years ago; all of a sudden it was the ‘in’ thing and everybody was doing it.
+I first came across mental health first aid two years ago; suddenly it was the ‘in’ thing and everybody was doing it.
 Since then it’s become embedded in occupational health practice.
 Somehow the moniker of ‘first-aid’ attached to the name makes it easy to sell.

 First aid in the title, suggests it is possible to have a standard treatment for all mental health crisis.
 So much so, that it has achieved the status as actual first-aid, which, is supported by Regulations i.e., it is mandatory for workplaces.
 Was this deliberate, I wonder?

-Because there is nothing to suggest that the actions taken in any way mimics, or could ever mimic a real first-aid emergency situation.
+Because there is nothing to suggest that the actions taken in any way mimics, or could ever mimic a real first-aid emergency.
 In fact, I would think it would be dangerous for somebody who’d received minimal training in mental health first aid (First Aid training takes 4 days with practical sessions and regular updates) to try and talk down, say, a potential suicide victim.
-But the MHFA-er could be holding the situation steady until someone arrives who could; which, I suppose, is why ‘First Aid’ is used.
+But the MHFA-er could hold the situation steady until someone arrives who could; which, I suppose, is why ‘First Aid’ is used.

 First aid in its true sense demands physical or action response.
 For example, for a blocked airway, we extend the jaw and put the patient in the recovery position.
 Job done.
 Not so in mental health situations.
 There can be no standard response to everyone – it’s way to simplistic a model and therefore, a misleading title.